IkarosKappler/three-geometry-hellfix/README.md

 ```

-you will receive this error:
+Doing that with a threejs revision version > 0.124.* you will receive this error:
 ```
  error TS2339: Property 'Face3' does not exist on type '../@types/three/index")'.